 Other issues not covered include conflicts between law and constitution or between law and binding international agreements, problems with too vague laws, and similar.

-Note that the categorization is inconsistent with regard to intent vs. result.
+Note that the categorization is inconsistent with regard to the intent behind vs. the result of a given law.
+(Consider the side-note on a car-insurance law below, and note how different intents can lead to very similar laws.)
 I began with a result-oriented discussion, but often found that comments on intents and the risk of failing at the intent were valuable.
 It might often be best to view each category with an eye at both aspects (even when only one is discussed), namely “are the intents good” and “are the results good”.
 The citizen might be better off focusing on the results after implementation; the lawmaker on what can go wrong with intents during implementation.
 Certainly, it is very common for a law intended for one category to actually belong to another in terms of results.

 This text is an abstract discussion of the merits/justification of laws.
 I make no statement about how to handle e.g. a conflict between a law and a personal ethical conviction.
 Also see the immediately following disclaimer.